 Informational Text Writing Skill 5: Excellence in Editing

-For many students, editing is more of an afterthought than a distinct skill and an integral part of the writing process itself.
+For many students, editing is more of an afterthought than a distinct skill and an integral part of the writing process.

-As with any complex skill, editing can be broken down into a set of sub-skills that students will need to develop to ensure they achieve excellence in editing.
+As with any complex skill, editing can be broken down into sub-skills that students will need to develop to ensure they achieve excellence in editing.

 The editing process can helpfully be broken down as follows: